 Note that this was taped less than a year before Kurt Cobain's apparent suicide.
-The optimistic lilt in his voice sounds boyish and self-knowing and evidences that he was on a temporary upswing in his emotions - emotions which regularly came crashing down the other way, as he was known to suffer major depression towards the end of his life.
+The optimistic lilt in his voice sounds boyish and self-knowing and is evidence that Cobain was on a temporary upswing in his emotions - emotions which regularly came crashing down the other way, as he was known to suffer major depression towards the end of his life.
 He wanted to believe that things were improving for him "almost 100%," but he sounds a little too eager to put that out there.
 That's difficult to reconcile with later events.
-Perhaps this interview is a hint of a manic-depressive state, or self-deception.
+Perhaps this interview is a hint of a manic-depressive state or self-deception.
 Performers can be like that, tortured artists and all that, and as Cobain wisely points out in probably the most insightful thing in the interview, his pain may have improved his art, "I'm kind of grateful for it."

 Vincent Van Gogh may have felt similarly at times.

 One might also wonder if Cobain was being entirely truthful about everything he says in this interview.
 Perhaps he was saying what he wanted to believe and the picture he wanted to present rather than the somewhat less-optimal reality.
-Maybe he was high - the record shows that he was struggling with a heroin addiction at the time this interview was taped.
-Typical addicts don't just "go clean" from heroin for short periods of time, that's not what a junkie (sad to say, that's the correct term) is all about.
+Maybe he was high - the record shows that he was struggling with an addiction at the time this interview was taped.
+Typical addicts don't just "go clean" from hard drugs for short periods of time, that's not what a junkie (sad to say, that's the correct term) is all about.
 He pauses oddly here and there in a manner which indicates he may be a bit off.
 But watch and listen and draw your own conclusions.

 Published on Oct 22, 2013